felangel/bloc/docs/flutterbloccoreconcepts.md

 As in  `context.watch<T>()`, `context.select<T, R>(R function(T value))` provides the closest `T` provided in the widget tree.
 And also listens to changes on `T`, unlike `context.read<T>()`.
 However, the `select` method allows to be more selective, and avoid unnecessary rebuilds by specifying which property should be listened.

-For example, the code below will only rebuild the widget when the property `name` of `Unicorn` changes value.
-It will not rebuild if some other property of `Unicorn` changes.

 ```dart
 Widget build(BuildContext context) {
   final name = context.select((Unicorn unicorn) => unicorn.name);
   return Text(name);
 }
 ```

+The above, will only rebuild the widget when the property `name` of `Unicorn` changes value.
+It will not rebuild if some other property of `Unicorn` changes.

 ##### How to use `context.select<T, R>`?